 Contrary to the normal minimum 5 percent down payment requirement for houses and townhouses, conventional financing now typically needs a minimum 10 percent down payment for condos.

 Typically, the buyer must provide at least 5% of the down payment.
 However, the FHA permits the down payment to encompass gifts.
 It allows a maximum 3 percent seller contribution to buyer closing costs under conventional financing.
-You can have the association fees figured into the monthly instalments for which a buyer has the authority for both condos and townhomes.
+You can have the association fees figured into the monthly installments for which a buyer has the authority for both condos and townhomes.
 The condo fees are more than half of the townhomes.

 Final Words about Condos to Consider